andresclua/js-util/README.md

+Hello everyone!
+This is my first project within npm, I hope it will be of great use to the community.
 The need within several projects in which I have worked has been the kick of this project.
 Basic operations that we use daily in web development.
+On the examples everything is done with ID, but it works with queryselector and queryselectorall

 ## How does it work?
 ```sh